ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

       </node>
     </topology>

-This pattern describe a typical application deployment with high availability.
+This pattern describes an application deployment with high availability.
 This pattern gives us the following information

-* User want to launch totally 4 instances in EC2.
+* Four instances need to be launched
 * One for database server
 * Two for web server
-* One for load balancer.
+* One for load balancer

-The logic behind the pattern is that if one web server is failed, the load balancer will route all request to another web server.
+The logic behind the pattern is that if one web server fails, the load balancer will route all request to the alternative web server.

-## Why pattern
+## Why patterns

-Currently, deploying applications to the cloud is normally done by writing a dedicated custom script(s) and running those script(s) to deploy.
+Currently, deploying applications to the cloud is done by writing a dedicated custom script(s) and running those script(s) to deploy.
 There are several disadvantages of this approach.

 * ####Cloud dependent

-If applications need to be deployed to different cloud, the deployment script(s) need to be re-written which incurs maintainence cost and it is error-prone.
+If applications need to be deployed to a different cloud, the deployment script(s) need to be re-written which incurs maintainence cost and is error-prone.

 * ####Application specific

-The deploying script(s) will only work for specific application and hard to be re-used.
+The deployment script(s) will only work for specific application and not easily re-used.

 * ####Complicated

-For deploying a large system, the deploying script(s) is likely to be complicated and error-prone.
+For deploying a large system, the deployment script(s) is likely to be complicated and error-prone.

 * ####Platform dependent

-The custom script(s) is likely to only work on specific platform and hard to port to another platform.
+The deployment script(s) is likely to work on a specific platform only.

-## Our passion
+## Our focus

-We were working on research & development of application on the cloud and we experienced the difficulties and complication application deployment.
+Our research focuses on building frameworks to facilitate the dynamic/automated/optimized management of applications on clouds.
-Therefore, we developed this tool and premote the pattern-based approach.
+We have experienced, first hand, the difficulties and complications associated with application deployment to the cloud.
-We argue that pattern-based approach can reduce the complexity of application deployment, specifically on cloud.
+Therefore, we have developed this tool to demonstrate and promote a pattern-based approach to the applicaiton deployment problem that we believe can reduce this complexity substantially.

-## How to Deploy
+## How to deploy

 1. Users need to sign in or sign up first.